Snyssfx/DriverForAI_project/README.md

 This program shoud be used for Connect Five Competition.
 Connect Five is the game like Connect Four; for more information http://www.math.spbu.ru/user/chernishev/connectfive/connectfive.html

 Author: Gleb Zakharov.
+For starting a competition, you have to add to a custom folder .exe file, X and O .jpg and Configs.txt

     Arguments that brains' writers receive for their AI:
     Session directory, symbol, timeLimit.